tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 ### When the child is specified with no auth

-When testing firebase database what i was doing before is adding .json at the end of the firbase database url if it returns `null` or data it means that database is vulnerable but if it returns `permission denied` then it means database is secure.
+When testing firebase database what i was doing before is adding .json at the end of the firebase database url if it returns `null` or data it means that database is vulnerable but if it returns `permission denied` then it means database is secure.

 Then I watched a video shared by @B3nac where he showed that developer can set rules for child nodes also.
 Like this: